fomightez/b-roll-binder/README.md

 Once you understand how to arrange, arrange the panels as you prefer.

+TROUBLESHOOTING: note that if any of the middle, stacked panels seem to not be filling their area or the timer is really small, just use `q` to stop each one indivdually.
+And then use the up arrow to bring up the command last run and hit return to start running again.
+That usually fixes them.

 *In the future, I'd like to automate at least opening the terminal windows in the proper arrangement.*

 ## Licenses